Daniel Defoe – Novelist (1659/1660-1731)

 Sir Richard Arkwright – Inventor & Industrialist (1732-1792)

-Arkwright helped to start the Industrial Revolution which began in the Derwent River Valley near Wirksworth.
-He built a water-powered mill in Cromford, now preserved as part of the Derwent Valley Mills World Heritage Site, and went on to build much of the village of Cromford as accommodation for his workers.
-He also had a direct connection to Wirksworth, when he leased the Haarlem Mill at the southern end of the town in 1777.
-There he installed the first steam engine to be used in a cotton mill, though this was used to replenish the millpond that drove the mill’s waterwheel rather than to drive the machinery directly.
+Arkwright had direct dealings with Wirksworth as the nearby important town and in 1777 he leased land at the southern end of the town to build a small cotton spinning mill.
+Here he installed the first steam engine to be used in a cotton mill, though this was used to replenish the millpond that drove the mill’s waterwheel rather than to drive the machinery directly.

 Sir Frederick Treves – Surgeon (1853-1923)